maciekchylak/WeatherApp/README.md

 ## Weather app

-Project made for Advanced Object-Oriented and Functional by Maciej Gryszkiewicz and Maciej Chylak .
+Project made for Advanced Object-Oriented and Functional by Maciej Gryszkiewicz, Miłosz Mazur and Maciej Chylak .

 In the main menu user can choose three options of weather prediction: current, hourly and daily.
 User is also able to change language of the app on English or Polish.